Toni Morrison Biography

-Toni Morrison was born Chloe Anthony Wofford in 1931 in Lorain, Ohio.
-Her mother’s family had come to Ohio from Alabama via Kentucky, and her father had migrated from Georgia.
-Morrison grew up with a love of literature and received her undergraduate degree from Howard University.
-She received a master’s degree from Cornell University, completing a thesis on William Faulkner and Virginia Woolf.
+Toni Morrison was born Chloe Ardelia Wofford in Lorain, Ohio, in 1931.
+She was a Nobel Prize-winning novelist most famous for her exploration of the Black experience, particularly the Black female experience.
+She grew up in the Midwest and developed a deep love of storytelling and folklore from a young age.
+She credited her family and upbringing for her love and appreciation of Black culture.
+She received her undergraduate degree from Howard University in 1953 and her master’s degree from Cornell University in 1955, completing a thesis on William Faulkner and Virginia Woolf.
 Afterward, she taught at Texas Southern University and then at Howard, in Washington, D.C., where she met Harold Morrison, an architect from Jamaica.
-The marriage lasted six years, and Morrison gave birth to two sons.
-She and her husband divorced while she was pregnant with her second son, and she returned to Lorain to give birth.
-She then moved to New York and became an editor at Random House, specializing in black fiction.
+They were married from 1958 to 1964, and the couple had two sons.
+Afer the couple split up and the birth of her second son, Morrison moved to New York and became an editor at Random House, specializing in Black fiction.
 During this difficult and somewhat lonely time, she began working on her first novel, The Bluest Eye, which was published in 1970.

 In the afterword to The Bluest Eye, Morrison explains her goal in writing the novel.
 She wants to make a statement about the damage that internalized racism can do to the most vulnerable member of a community—a young girl.
 At the same time, she does not want to dehumanize the people who wound this girl, because that would simply repeat their mistake.
 Also, she wants to protect this girl from “the weight of the novel’s inquiry,” and thus decides to tell the story from multiple perspectives.
 In this way, as she puts it, she “shape[s] a silence while breaking it,” keeping the girl’s dignity intact.